NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Requirements

-This repository contains Dockerfile which extends the PyTorch NGC container and encapsulates some dependencies.
+This repository contains Dockerfile that extends the PyTorch NGC container and encapsulates some dependencies.
 Aside from these dependencies, ensure you have the following components:
 -   [NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker)
 -   [PyTorch 22.08-py3 NGC container](https://ngc.nvidia.com/registry/nvidia-pytorch)
 or newer